Progesterone and TRT for men

 by: Wray

 Hi Greg You don't say why you need the testosterone, so I'm taking a guess in my reply.
 If it's for a reduced libido, you might consider using just the progesterone.
 There's reason to believe that it's progesterone that increases it, and not testosterone, see here.
-These are a few more papers on progesterone, see here, here, here, here, here and here.
+These are a few more papers on progesterone, see here, here, here and here.
 You'll find your hair won't fall out either.
 Progesterone is a natural 5-alpha reductase inhibitor, but with none of the side effects of finasteride, see here.
 It will also suppress any excess oestrogen you have, far safer than arimidex.
 I assume you are taking this to prevent gynecomastia forming from using the testosterone?
 You might like to see our page on Man Boobs.
 It alarms me all the drugs needed to combat the effects of using testosterone.
 FSH stimulates the enzyme aromatase in both men and women.
 Progesterone inhibits FHS.
 Giving an aromatase inhibitor to prevent oestrogen production, is rather like mopping up water while leaving the tap running.
 Why not turn off the tap?
-These are a few papers on progesterone, aromatase and oestrogen, see here, here, here, here, here, here and here.
-Continued below.
+These are a few papers on progesterone, aromatase and oestrogen, see here, here, here, here, here, and here Continued below.

 Dec 17, 2011